preservim/vim-wordy/README.markdown

 ## Configuration

 You’ll typically use this plugin on-demand.
-It does not require any special configuration, unless you want to map its commands to keys.
-More on that below.
+It does not require any special configuration.

 Important note: on the first use of each of the plugin’s dictionaries, a spell file will be built.
 This produces a message that resembles: